-3.1 Timeline

-- 3.1.1 As required by the CBA, a faculty member must notify the executive director of their desire to seek promotion in the year prior to seeking promotion.
-This should be done by the last day of Spring term. - 3.1.2 The executive director or designee is responsible for developing and communicating unit deadlines to promotion candidates and their supervisors well in advance of deadlines.
-The exact timeline may vary from year to year depending on the number of candidates being considered for promotion. - 3.1.3 Complete dossiers must be submitted to the College of Education Dean's Office by March 1, unless notified by the Dean's Office of a different deadline.
+- 3.1 Timeline - 3.1.1 As required by the CBA, a faculty member must notify the institute director of their desire to seek promotion in the year prior to seeking promotion.
+This should typically be done as part of the annual review process but may occur as late as the last day of Spring term. - 3.1.2 The institute director or designee is responsible for developing and communicating unit deadlines to promotion candidates and their supervisors well in advance of deadlines.
+The exact timeline may vary from year to year depending on the number of candidates being considered for promotion. - 3.1.3 Complete dossiers must be submitted to the Office of the Vice President for Research and Innovation (OVPRI) by March 1, unless notified by the OVPRI of a different deadline.